-Echocardiographic findings in myocarditis may include reduced or normal ejection fraction, increased wall thickness secondary to interstitial edema, mild regional variation in wall motion, diastolic dysfunction, RV systolic dysfunction, pericardial effusion, and abnormal global LV global longitudinal strain (GLS).^{34,35}
+Echocardiographic findings in myocarditis may include reduced or normal ejection fraction, increased wall thickness secondary to interstitial edema, mild regional variation in wall motion, diastolic dysfunction, RV systolic dysfunction, pericardial effusion, and abnormal global LV global longitudinal strain (GLS).
+34,35

-There have been reports of patients presenting in the early postvaccination period with the clinical spectrum of myocarditis, including chest pain, elevated biomarkers, and abnormal ECG, who had normal echocardiograms but abnormal cardiac magnetic resonance imaging with late gadolinium enhancement indicating myocardial edema.36 As such, echocardiography can assess for the findings described above and evaluate for other causes of chest pain, but it cannot be used to exclude myocarditis.
-Fortunately, most cases of vaccine-associated myocarditis have a mild clinical course with rapid resolution of symptoms, and most studies suggest that the benefits of vaccination outweigh the risks.37
+There have been reports of patients presenting in the early post-vaccination period with the clinical spectrum of myocarditis, including chest pain, elevated biomarkers, and abnormal ECG, who had normal echocardiograms but abnormal cardiac magnetic resonance imaging with late gadolinium enhancement indicating myocardial edema.
+As such, echocardiography can assess for the findings described above and evaluate for other causes of chest pain, but it cannot be used to exclude myocarditis.
+Fortunately, most cases of vaccine-associated myocarditis have a mild clinical course with rapid resolution of symptoms, and most studies suggest that the benefits of vaccination outweigh the risks.
+The early post-vaccination of symptoms are suggested.